Performance audits of the building industry are an examination of work carried out by Registered Building Practitioners.

 The VBA is committed to taking a leadership role in enacting and supporting improvements in the industry and is engaging directly with industry to communicate the audit's results and share compliance actions.

 The VBA is also working with the relevant building surveyors to ensure outstanding issues are fixed and consumers are protected.
 Any instances of serious non-compliance are being managed through the VBA's compliance processes.

 The findings from the audit provide the VBA with a basis for ongoing monitoring of the building permit system.
 The results will contribute to strengthening the VBA's risk-based audit program by informing future audits, targeting identified risks and monitoring compliance of work undertaken by registered building practitioners.

 For an overview of the key findings of this audit and the actions that will be taken, view the Building Permit Audit – Summary of findings and actions information sheet.

 Levy audits are conducted by the Victorian Building Authority’s levy auditors.
 Levy audits are performed on building surveyors who issue building permits (also referred to as reporting entities).
 Reporting entities can be municipal councils, private lodging organisations or private building surveyors.

-The primary aim of levy audits is to ensure building surveyors comply with their obligations to report and submit building permit levies, according to their responsibilities under the Building Act 1993 and Building Regulations 2006.
+The primary aim of levy audits is to ensure building surveyors comply with their obligations to report and submit building permit levies, according to their responsibilities under the Building Act 1993 and the Building Regulations 2018.
 Levy audits can also assist reporting entities with troubleshooting administrative problems in these aspects.